Zenoixnoize/Zenoixnoize/README.md

     <summary><b>☄️ About Me </b></summary><br/>
 Hi, This is Thiccy

 I am an AI Developer.
 My real thing to do crating artificial brains, neural tools.
-Also ı am a student of mechatronics enginering.
+Also ı am a student of O/l ❄️

 I am 16 yeas old.
 From Sri Lanka 🇱🇰